Ending the Anxiety, Insomnia, and Sexual Dysfunction Cycle

 Insomnia has many damaging side effects as well.
 Fatigue, low energy, increased tension and sleepiness frequently lower libido in insomnia sufferers.

-Excessive tiredness makes it more difficult to relax and that difficultly rises as energy decreases.
-Partners may become frustrated or irritable.
-The insomnia sufferer may feel guilt… but also worry about doing anything like sexual activity that might disrupt a sleep routine.
+For those who are experience excessive exhaustion makes it difficult to relax.
+Partners may become frustrated or irritable due to extreme tiredness.
+The insomnia sufferer may feel guilty and may worry about doing anything including sexual activity that might disrupt a sleep routine.

 This pattern in turn can lead to more difficulty sleeping.
 It becomes a vicious circle.
-Insomnia can eventually lead to depression and anxiety, creating yet another vicious circle.
+Insomnia can eventually lead to depression and anxiety, often becoming a vicious cycle which all can influence each other.

 One of the keys to addressing these three interrelated areas is to talk with your doctor.
 None of these are subjects to be ashamed about.
 Your medical provider can determine what treatments will help and whether medication needs to be added or changed.